Meghana-Chava/tcpfastopen/README.md

 # tcpfastopen

-TO check if mininet is correctly installed and to debug the host connectivity,
+To check if mininet is correctly installed and to debug the host connectivity,

 ubuntu@ip-172-31-31-175:~/project-copy/master$ sudo mn
 *** Creating network